 Since complex variables are currently not supported by the deep learning tools, we decompose the complex variables into their real and imaginary parts.
 Thus we make an alternative reformulation that maps the complex computations to the equivalent computations in reals.
 Let the real matrix $\bm{V}^{'}=[\bm{V}_{re},\bm{V}_{im}]$ denote the variables updated by the meta-learner network.
 We employ $\bm{M}_{re}$ and $\bm{M}_{im}$ as the masks matrices to recover the real and imaginary parts, respectively; that is, we set $\bm{V}_{re}=\bm{V}^{'}\bm{M}_{re}$ and $\bm{V}_{im}=\bm{V}^{'}\bm{M}_{im}$.
 Then, it is explicit that $\bm{V}=\bm{V}_{re}+j\bm{V}_{im}$, and the computations in the complex space, such as in (\ref{global loss function}), can be reformulated as real computations with matrices $\bm{V}_{re}$ and $\bm{V}_{im}$.

-For the WMMSE algorithm, we follow the settings in \cite{Pellaco2020Deepunfolding}, including the stopping criterion that the deviation $\epsilon$ in the WSR between two iterations satisfies $\epsilon\leq10^{-4}$, and employ the bisection search method for computing $\mu$.
-Differently, to ensure the convergence of the WMMSE algorithm, we increase the iterative steps $L$ of the WMMSE algorithm to 100.
+{The vanilla WMMSE algorithm is implemented to solve the beamforming problem following the formulation in \cite{Pellaco2020Deepunfolding}, including the stopping criterion that the deviation $\epsilon$ in the WSR between two iterations satisfies $\epsilon\leq10^{-4}$, and employing the bisection search method for computing $\mu$.
+Differently from \cite{Pellaco2020Deepunfolding}, to ensure the convergence of the WMMSE algorithm, we set the iterative steps $L$ of the WMMSE algorithm to 100 (the maximum number of iterative steps for WMMSE is set to 6 in previous works \cite{Pellaco2020Deepunfolding,Chowdhury2020UnfoldingWMMSE})}.
 Furthermore, for each sample, we randomly initialize the algorithm for 10 times and choose the best performance for both of the tested algorithms as the obtained result to mitigate the potential impact of poor initializations.